centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-microsoft-office365-exchange.md

 ## Prerequisites

-Refer to the official documentation of Office365 Management or follow the link in the 'More information' section to create an Office365 account and get help about the management features.
+Refer to the official documentation of Office365 Management or follow the link in the [More information section](#more-information) to create an Office365 account and get help about the management features.

 ### Register an application

-The Office365 Management API use Azure AD to authenticate against Office365.
+The Office365 Management API uses Azure AD to authenticate against Office365.
 To access the Office365 Management API, you need to register your application in Azure AD. *Application* is here used by Microsoft as a conceptual term, referring not only to the application software, but also to the Azure AD